4W4I5/Semester-5-Notes/README.md

 `These notes were made for Semester 5 in the BS(CYS) course using Obsidian, feel free to request changes or add your own notes here just let me know and ill add them (figuring out a way to allow everyone to make changes soon)
 > [!NOTE]
-> look @ Quick Notes 1 for sessional 1 prep, the notes themselves will not have any content that was missed during class
+> look @ Quick Notes 1 for sessional 1 prep, the notes themselves will not always have any content that was missed during class
 ## Algo

 | Week # | Date                                             | Status     | Content                           |